ETCBC/SeeingTheWords/README.md

 * The folder data/images/ contains image links to the generated images that are hosted on ImageKit.
 * The folder data/prompts/ contains the (pre-processed) biblical text used to generate images.
 * All the code are in the folder ./src/.
-* The models used for evaluation of generated images can be found in the directory of ./models/
+* The models used to evaluate generated images are available upon request.

 ### Requirements
 To access and work with this data, you will need the following: